Scientific Research and Experimental Development (SR&ED)

 SR&ED Policy Changes

 As of December 19, 2012, the CRA has put into effect new policy changes to the SR&ED program which will affect the eligibility of work for SR&ED.
 The new policy document further elaborates on the three criterions which included: (1) scientific or technological advancement, (2) scientific and (3) technological content and scientific or technology uncertainty.
-In addition, the document presents five questions that have been established by the courts to provide a logical order for the assessment of SR&ED eligibility and include:
+In addition, the document presents five questions that have been established by the courts to provide a logical order for the assessment of SR&ED.
+These five questions were further revised in April 2015 to provide greater clarity about SR&ED eligibility and include:

-- Was there a scientific or a technological uncertainty—an uncertainty that could not be removed by standard practice?
+- Was there a scientific or a technological uncertainty?

 - Did the effort involve formulating hypotheses specifically aimed at reducing or eliminating that uncertainty?

-- Did the process result in a scientific or a technological advancement?
+- Was the overall approach undertaken for the purpose of achieving a scientific or technological advancement?

 - Was a record of the hypotheses tested and the results kept as the work progressed?